k-vyn/framer-ios-kit/README.md

 - **duration** *Integer* <br> This will override the time before the banner animates-out.
 By default, this is set to 7.
 - **animated** *Boolean* <br> When set to `true` sheet will animate-in.

-**NOTE - ** The banner will be by default draggable.
-If you drag down, it'll reset, and if you drag up, it'll dismiss & destroy the banner.
+**NOTE - ** The banner will be, by default, draggable.
+If you drag down, it'll reset, and if you drag up it'll dismiss & destroy the banner.

 #### Example
 <pre>